-I feel like I've been here before: the iPhone 'S' conundrum.
-The new phone comes along, taking the shell of the previous model, adds some new bits and pieces, and then claims to be an entirely new phone.
+When it was first unveiled, the iPhone 5S looked a lot like the iPhone 5, even though it went much further under the hood.
+We'd been there before with the iPhone 'S' conundrum: a new phone comes along, taking the shell of the previous model, adds some new bits and pieces, and then claims to be an entirely new phone.

-Which it is, of course.
-But also it isn't.
-Well, mostly is.
+Which it was, of course.
+But also wasn't.
+Well, mostly was.
 It's the kind of move that only Apple can pull off with any kind of conviction: the notion that it can take the same chassis, have a little tinker, throw in a new CPU, slightly better battery and camera, and call it an all-conquering device.

-The 5S is still one of the most expensive smartphones on the market right now, even on 3G plans - although thankfully the price has started to fall slightly on contract.
+The 5S is an expensive smartphone, even on 3G plans - although thankfully the price has started to fall.

-Whether it's the all-new Touch ID home button (which is excellent, more on that later), the huge jump in CPU power or the fact the camera has, once again, been improved no end, the new iPhone is clearly Apple's attempt at bringing as much as it can to the party without having to re-design the whole concept all over again.
+For its time though, the 5S was a big jump forward, and it's still in credit now: whether it's the Touch ID home button (which is excellent, more on that later), the jump in CPU power over its predecessor or the fact the camera was, once again, improved, the iPhone 5S saw Apple attempting to bring as much as it could to the party without having to re-design the whole concept all over again.

 What can you say about the design of the iPhone 5S that already hasn't been said with the iPhone 5?
-Let's face it: there's nothing really new here that's going to help you work out if the person sitting opposite you on the train is using the newer phone.
+Let's face it: there's nothing really new here that's going to help you work out if the person sitting opposite you on the train is using the more recent phone.

 Perhaps that's less of an issue now that the iPhone is becoming something of a commodity, a device that is so oft-used by the middle-aged generation that it no longer carries the lustre that the exclusivity of the earlier models emanated.

-That's not necessarily a bad thing either; just because it's not an 'exclusive' design, it doesn't make the iPhone 5S any less premium.
+That's not necessarily a bad thing either; just because it's not an 'exclusive' design doesn't make the iPhone 5S any less premium.

 It's still a stunning phone to hold in the hand, coming with the all-aluminium-and-glass chassis.
 There's no doubt Apple has had a look at the way the iPhone 5 range (well, black and white) chipped so badly around the edges.